Kendall Jenner Hospitalized After Reported Bad Reaction: Just What Is an IV Drip?

 RELATED: Kendall Jenner Calls Mom Kris While Having an Anxiety Attack During Fashion Month

-"Many conventional physicians don't buy into the need for IV nutrition because they have been taught that all you get is expensive urine," Dr. Maurice Beer told InStyle at the time.
+"Many conventional physicians don't buy into the need for IV nutrition because they have been taught that all you get is expensive urine," NutriDrip co-founder and medical director Maurice Beer told InStyle at the time.
 "But studies confirm the value of IV nutrition, and it's now a significant part of functional medicine management."

 The more you know.